 4.1 Identification Tests

-Dissolve about 5 g of the material in 6 ml of water, add 7 ml of methanol, 1 ml of benzaldehyde, and 1 ml of hydrochloric acid, and shake in a mechanical shaker until crystals appear.
+Dissolve about 5 g of the material in 6 ml of water, add 7 ml of methanol, 1 ml of benzaldehyde and 1 ml of hydrochloric acid and shake in a mechanical shaker until crystals appear.
 Filter with aid of suction, dissolve the crystals in 20 ml of boiling water containing 1 g of sodium carbonate, filter while hot, cool the titrate, filter with suction, wash with 5 ml of methanol-water mixture (1 in 2), and dry in air.
 The sorbitol monobenzylidene so obtained shall melt between 173 °C and 177 °C when determined by the method given in Annex A of IS 4818.

 4.2 The material shall also conform to the requirements given in Table 1.